kilroy-code/flexstore/README.md

 ```
 const teamAlice = Credentials.create(currentUser, someOtherUserTag, yetAnotherUserTag);
-Credentials.owner = teamAlice; // New items stored will be readable only by teamAlice.
+Credentials.owner = teamAlice; // New items stored will be writable only by teamAlice.
+Credentials.audience = teamAlice; // New items stored will by readable only by teamAlice.
 // teamAlice membership can be changed later, without effecting signatures/encryption!

 // We can use this tag in other data, and as tags in MutableCollections.